 When it comes to withdrawing money, you can do it for free at any One Nevada Credit Union ATM and over 46,000 Allpoint ATMs all over the country.

-If you’re thinking about saving, they offer up to 4.59% APY on CDs.
+If you’re thinking about saving, they offer great rates on CDs.
 Plus, your One savings account will earn dividends that are paid out every month.
 They also offer competitive rates on personal loans.

 Plumas Bank is a local bank serving Northeastern California and Northern Nevada that offers attractive rates on CDs alongside various checking account options.